eric-comanescu/fg_game/README.md

 ### TODO
 - Work on player class
+- Create Fight class to hold 2 players and add it to PlayState as a member
 - Command parser
   - Add Command abstract class
   - Has command sequence field